PintaProject/Pinta/patch-guidelines.md

 ####Creating a GitHub Fork of Pinta

 First you need to make yourself an account with GitHub if you haven't already got one.
 It is recommended that you use your full name, because we need something to put in the credits!
 Then you fork the [PintaProject Repository](https://github.com/PintaProject/Pinta) , and pull the code down to your local machine.
-(All explained [here] (http://help.github.com/fork-a-repo/))
+(All explained in the [github documentation] (http://help.github.com/fork-a-repo/))

 ####Writing, Compiling, and Testing Code

 This is where the magic happens!
 Make whatever changes are necessary to the source code, but please do not attempt to clean up existing code.
-We are only interested in seeing functional changes to the code, if they are mixed with cosmetic changes it becomes very difficult to see what has actually changed.
+We are interested in seeing functional changes to the code, if they are mixed with cosmetic changes it becomes very difficult to see what has actually changed.
 Build your code according to the [building instructions](https://github.com/PintaProject/Pinta/blob/master/readme.md),